-- 2.1 This Section gives the methodology and limiting values used by the national calculation software (SAP) to calculate the Target carbon dioxide Emission Rate (TER) and Dwelling carbon dioxide Emission Rate (DER).
+2.1 This Section gives the methodology and limiting values used by the national calculation software (SAP) to calculate the Target carbon dioxide Emission Rate (TER) and Dwelling carbon dioxide Emission Rate (DER).
 In practice, designers are unlikely to find it necessary to refer to all of this Section as the calculation software will automatically calculate the TER and DER when the details of a dwelling are input into the SAP software.
-The SAP software will automatically flag out-of-range values and check that the DER is no greater than the TER as designed. - 2.2 On completion of the dwelling, details of the dwelling as built should be re-entered into the software to confirm that the DER for the dwelling as built is no greater than the TER. - 2.3 Whilst the software covers the calculation aspects of compliance it will still be necessary to demonstrate that Criteria 2 to 5 in this Section are met.
+Current editions of SAP software will automatically flag values out of range with the previous guidance standards and check that the DER is no greater than the TER as designed.